Lombard Security Model

 Smart Contract Security

-Lombard contracts undergo rigorous third-party audits from OpenZeppelin, Veridise, Halborn, Cantina, and Sherlock.
+Lombard contracts undergo rigorous third-party audits from six firms, OpenZeppelin, Halborn, Veridise, Sherlock, ABDK, and Cantina.
 The protocol maintains an Immunefi bug bounty program offering rewards up to $250,000 and employs Hexagate for real-time behavioral monitoring.

 Safety mechanisms include: